For The Pleasure of Seeing Her Again

 highly physical interpretation.

-to do other than open the act with an extended bit about what his play
+little to do other than open the act with an extended bit about what

 is not.
 After introducing his histrionic subject -- ''Words